Charismatic Christmas Brussels sprouts

 - shred them – a rather tedious task, pour drinks and enlist helpers.

 - add salt: this can be in the shape of …. just salt.
-Or it can be Marmite breadcrumbs (see below), or lardons, bacon, or pancetta.
+Or it can be Marmite breadcrumbs (see below), or lardons, bacon, chorizo, or pancetta, or miso.
+Or, for an Italian twist, instead of the Marmite breadcrumbs, try a hazelnut pangrattato made by frying up some panko breadcrumbs with chopped hazelnuts and thyme.
 Or a mix of all these.

 - add sweetness: this can be done by any number of things… just sugar for starters.
-Or jam, cranberry sauce, maple syrup, pomegranate or redcurrant jelly… you get the picture.
+Or jam, cranberry sauce, maple syrup, honey, quince, pomegranate or redcurrant jelly, thick balsamic vinegar or pomegranate molasses, or chestnuts… you get the picture.

 For another Brussels sprouts and maple syrup recipe follow this link.